beautiful two color mulch pathway

 , , ,

-How to Create an Inexpensive Mulch and Stone Walkway
+How to Create an Inexpensive Stone and Mulch Walkway

 Spring is on its way and that means more rain.
-It’s also the time of year when the grass has been dormant and there is more exposed dirt and mud in your yard.
+It’s also the time of year when the grass has been dormant, we had a harsh winter (lots of snow and ice), and there is more exposed dirt and mud in the yard.
 Let’s be honest, everyone tends to have problem spots in their landscaping that end up looking like a mud pit.
-And if you have kids or pets running around, it won’t be long before that mud comes walking into your home.
+And if you have kids or pets running around, that mud means keeping your home clean is a constant battle.

 mud

 For those of us that live in the south, mud is not just wet dirt.
-It’s usually red clay!
+It’s usually tough red clay!
 And unfortunately, it will stain everything you own and make housekeeping a nightmare.
-Time to come up with a fast and inexpensive solution to the mud problem.
+With early spring here, it’s time to come up with a fast and inexpensive solution to the mud problem.
+Let’s put a stop to the muddy yard.

 landscaped backyard with mulch pathway